About Lansing USD# 469 School District

 |About USD 469|

 The Lansing Schools operate an early childhood program, an elementary building for grades K-3, an intermediate school for grades 4-5, a middle school for grades 6-8, and a high school for grades 9-12.
-The Lansing School District also houses the New Beginnings Day Treatment and LINCS (18-21) special education programs for Leavenworth County.
+The Lansing School District also houses Parents as Teachers and the LINCS (18-21) special education program for Leavenworth County.
 The Board of Education's policies reflect the philosophy that Lansing Schools are designed and operated to meet the needs of all students enrolled to include their families, communities, and the larger social domain of life after school.
 Parents who have a child with an exceptionality requiring special education services to include gifted education should contact the appropriate grade level building administrative office or the Lansing Special Education Administrative Office at 913-727-1755.

 Resident students are defined as living with a parent or legal guardian within the boundaries of the district.
 Non-resident students are considered for acceptance at Lansing Public Schools based on their prior attendance, academic achievements, and space availability.
 For information concerning the district admission policy, contact the District Office at 913-727-1100.